 Predators of Parrots in the Rainforest

 While parrots may seem like the masters of the sky in the rainforest, they are not without their formidable predators.
-One of the primary threats to these colorful birds are raptorial birds, such as hawk eagles and forest falcons.
+One of the primary threats to these colorful birds are raptorial birds, such as hawk and forest .
 These birds of prey see parrots as a tasty meal and play a crucial role in maintaining the delicate balance of the rainforest ecosystem.

 The Role of Raptorial Birds